gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If, upon joining the group (see {{ssec-join-req-sending}}), the leaving node specified a URI in the 'control_path' parameter defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}, the Group Manager MUST inform the leaving node of its eviction, by sending a DELETE request targeting the URI specified in the 'control_path' parameter (OPT9).

-If the leaving node is not configured exclusively as monitor, the Group Manager performs the following actions.
+If the leaving node has not exclusively the role of monitor, the Group Manager performs the following actions.

 * The Group Manager frees the OSCORE Sender ID value of the leaving node, which becomes available for possible upcoming joining nodes.